-I am Nermine, a former diplomat, food and travel writer, and stauch advocate of Culinary Diplomacy.
+I am Nermine, a former diplomat, food and travel writer, and staunch advocate of Culinary Diplomacy.

 At the young age of 22, I joined the foreign service.
 Yet, after a decade focused primarily on my career, I chose the road less traveled.
 I fearlessly embraced a new chapter of social entrepreneurship, motherhood, and expat life.

 Leading a nomadic lifestyle, I lived across five different continents and fairly distinct capitals: Cairo, Washington D.C., Guatemala, Paris, Yerevan, to name a few.
 Currently, I am based in Singapore.

 A self-initiated program to empower Syrian refugee women was a significant turning point in my existence.
 Their evocative food stories triggered my passion for Food Writing and Food Photography.